 The Faculty of Architecture conducts undergraduate courses in Architecture, Building and Town Planning.
-These courses provide a thorough training in the arts and sciences upon which the design of modern cities and buildings depend.

-In addition to the professional and vocational education and training, a study of general studies subjects is required in order to provide a broad knowledge of the humanities and social sciences.
+These courses provide a thorough training in the arts and sciences which today govern the design and construction of buildings and the balanced growth of cities.
+In addition to professional and vocational training, the courses include general studies in order to provide graduates with a broad understanding of the humanities and social sciences.